Why the Choice Between Debit or Credit Matters

 Your Rights With a Debit Card

 Debit cards and credit cards both provide consumer protection, but credit cards are more generous.
 You are still protected if your debit card is used by a thief or charges hit your account in error—but you have to act fast.
-Compared to credit cards, debit cards expose you to more personal risk.
+Compared to credit cards, stolen debit cards expose you to more personal risk.
 With credit cards, you’re limited to $50 of liability for fraudulent use.
 What’s more, the thief will spend the bank’s money—he won’t empty your checking account and cause you to bounce important payments (or rack up fees for insufficient funds).